 - Ignoring situations that need to be handled sooner than later

-When using a passive communication style has a negative effect, it may lead to feeling out of control, which can be anxiety provoking.
+Using a passive communication style has a negative effect, it may lead to feeling out of control, which can be anxiety-provoking.
 Hopelessness or depressed thoughts may ensue.
-Due to the hopelessness or depressed thoughts, a passive communication style sees no point in asking for their needs to be met.
-In essence, taking on learned helplessness, which looks to the outsider like passive-aggressive communication style.
-The passive communication style is not asking for their needs to be met, the aggressive communication style is holding resentments.
+Due to the hopelessness or depressing thoughts, a passive communication style sees no point in asking for their needs to be met.
+In essence, taking on learned helplessness, which looks to the outsider like a passive-aggressive communication style.
+The passive communication style does not ask for their needs to be met; the aggressive communication style holds resentment.

 Passive-Aggressive Communication Style:

-Passive-Aggressive communication style appears to be a passive communication style, but behind the scenes, they are acting out angrily in indirect ways.
-People who develop this communication style tend to also have a fear of confrontation, leading them to indirectly dealing with difficult situations, which may look like they’re being “sneaky” to others.
-Instead of directly asking for their needs to be met, passive-aggressive communication style will show their negative emotions in subtle, and often times harmful behaviors.
+Passive-Aggressive communication style appears to be passive, but behind the scenes, they act out angrily in indirect ways.
+People who develop this communication style tend also to have a fear of confrontation, indirectly dealing with difficult situations, which may look like they’re “sneaky” to others.
+Instead of directly asking for their needs to be met, a passive-aggressive communication style will show their negative emotions in subtle and oftentimes harmful behaviors.

 Here are some Passive-Aggressive communication style examples:

 - Subtle sabotage

 - Pretending to be cooperative while subconsciously doing tasks incorrectly

 - Mumbling to themselves instead of confronting the person